-Pro ject Type Determination Checklist Form I-2 Project Information Projec et Nam e: ED DIE JONES INDUSTRIAL Permi t Appli cation Number: CUP22-00001 / D22-00001 / ADM21-0 00057 Project Type Determination: Standard Pro eject or PDP The p roject i s (sele ect one): New Development 🗹 Redevelopmen nt The to otal pro posec newly created or replaced impervious area is: 1,0 34,986 ft ( 23.76 ) acres Is the project in an y of the following categories, (a) through (f)?
-Yes No (a) New development projects that create 10,000 square $\boxtimes$ (collectively over the entire project site).
-This include mixed-use, and public development projects on pu Yes No (b) Redevelopment projects that create and/or rep $\boxtimes$ impervious surface (collectively over the entire pro , square feet or more of impervious surfaces).
-T X.7 &gt; T ( ) residential, mixed-use, and public development pr Yes No (c) New and redevelopment projects that create 5,000 square feet or more of impervious Ш surface (collectively over the entire project site) ), and support one or more of the following uses: (i) Restaurants.
-This category is defined as a drinks for consumption, including station stands selling prepared foods and drinks f 5812). nary lunch counters and refreshment (ii) Hillside development projects.
-This cate natural slope that is twenty-five percent o (iii) Parking lots.
-This category is defined as a parking or storage of motor vehicles u commerce. (iv) Streets, roads, highways, freeways, and d any paved impervious surface used for trucks, motorcycles, and other vehicles.
+Pro ject Type Determination Checklist Form I-2 Project Information Projec Project Name: EDDIE JONES INDUSTRIAL Permi it Appli cation n Number: CUP22-00001 / D22-00001 / ADM21-0 0057 Project Type Determination: Standard Pro ject or PDP The p roject i s (sele ect one): New Development 🗹 Redevelopmen nt l newly created or replaced impervious area is: 1,0 34,986 ft 2 (23.76) acres Is the t in an y of the following categories, (a) through (f)?
+Yes No (a) New development projects that create 10,000 squar \boxtimes (collectively over the entire project site).
+This include mixed-use, and public development projects on pu Yes No (b) Redevelopment projects that create and/or rep \boxtimes impervious surface (collectively over the entire pro , square feet or more of impervious surfaces).
+T Yes No residential, mixed-use, and public development pro- New and redevelopment projects that create 5,00 \bowtie (c) surface (collectively over the entire project site) following uses: , and support one of more of the Tonowing uses. (i) Restaurants.
+This category is defined as a facility that sells prepared foods and drinks for consumption, including station stands selling prepared foods and drinks f or immediate consumption SIC code 5812). (i) Hillside desselvement and insta This art (ii) Hillside development projects.
+This cate natural slope that is twenty-five percent of - · · hatti a slope that is twenty-live percent 0. i greater. (iii) Parking lots.
+This category is defined as a land area or facility for the temporary parking or storage of motor vehicles used personally, for business, or for commerce. (iv) Streets, roads, highways, freeways, and d any paved impervious surface used for the transportation of automobiles, trucks, motorcycles, and other vehicles. trucks, motorcycles, and other vehicles.